ignatmatei/CleanCooks/README.md

 # Welcome to CleanCooks!

 ### Objective
-The objective of the project is to create a Tinder-like app for cooking enthusasts.
+The objective of the project is to create a Tinder-like app for cooking enthusiasts.
 The app will allow users to swipe through recipes and save the ones they like.
 For now users can on their home page like and match with other users that share their interest.
 At some point, we would like to add a feature that allows users to publish photos of their recipes.

 ### Technologies
 - Angular: The front-end framework used for developing the application.